You are here

 History & Traditions

-Learn about our past and discover what’s inspired us
+Learn about our past and discover what’s inspired us on our journey to provide Christian higher education in Canada

 The name Ambrose was selected in 2006 through a process that involved alumni, students, faculty, and staff.